-These estimates are robust to functional form and specification decisions.
-In Appendix Table A5, I re-estimate a variant of equation (7) including and excluding various fixed effects.
-The coefficients on migration are essentially unchanged by the inclusion of destination by year and origin by year fixed effects suggesting unobserved trends at the origin or destination do not play an important role.
-I also add origin state by destination state by year fixed effects, to compare migration flows from origin counties in the same state to a given fracking destination and evaluate the role of origin/destination pair specific characteristics.
-The coefficient on migration is essentially unchanged.
+Estimates are robust to functional form and specification decisions.
+In Appendix Table A5, I reestimate a variant of equation (7) including and excluding various fixed effects.
+The coefficients for migration are insensitive to the inclusion of destination by year and origin by year fixed effects, suggesting unobserved trends at the origin or destination do not play an important role.
+The coefficients for migration are essentially unchanged if I also add origin state by destination state by year fixed effects, to compare migration flows from origin counties in the same state to a given fracking destination and account for origin/destination pair specific trends.
 The coefficients for commuting are more sensitive to the inclusion of various fixed effects, but are still significant even under the most conservative specifications.
-The effects of newspaper exposure on both migration and commuting are robust to including newspaper exposure linearly, quadratically, as a cubic, or as the inverse hyperbolic sine (see Appendix Table A6); excluding each destination state one at a time; sample and year restrictions (Appendix Tables A7 and A8);28 or accounting for censoring in the IRS migration data (Appendix Table A9).
-I also explore differences across distance, by estimating equation (4) for origin county by destination state pairs in one hundred mile bins and plot the total marginal effect of news exposure for each distance in Appendix Figures A2 and A3.
-The effect climbs to about 6 percent between 400 and 1,000 miles and then gradually falls, consistent with information provision having no effect on people that might be aware of nearby opportunities, but a larger impact if it makes them aware of distant commuting are different decisions and potentially even substitutes.
+The effects of newspaper exposure on both migration and commuting are robust to including newspaper exposure linearly, quadratically, as a cubic, or as the inverse hyperbolic sine (see Appendix Table A6); sample and year restrictions (Appendix